theodor-at-github/ci-milestone-project-1/README.md

 CSS Hover effects are built with [Hover.css](https://ianlunn.github.io/Hover/) by [Ian Lunn](https://github.com/IanLunn/Hover).
 Fonts are provided by the [Google Fonts](https://fonts.google.com/) library.

-Thanks to [Chris Coyier's](https://css-tricks.com/author/chriscoyier/) great article about building a slider in pure HTML and CSS.
+Thanks to [Chris Coyier](https://css-tricks.com/author/chriscoyier/) who wrote about building a slider in pure HTML and CSS among other great tutorials.

+Thanks to [mutedblues](https://codepen.io/mutedblues) who has a codepen example on how to create a [responsive menu](https://codepen.io/mutedblues/pen/MmPNPG) with HTML and CSS only.

 Thanks for creating a great community.